-We also performed 2-shot experiments using the 2 tuning instances for movies and music in Figure~\ref{fig:jurassic-training}.
+We also performed 2-shot experiments using the two prompt instances for movies and music in Figure~\ref{fig:jurassic-prompting}.
 Because the realizations of each relation or sets of relations requires a template to be written for Athena's current KG-RGs, Athena has no templates for relations that are sparsely populated.
 Thus, we test 80 MRs composed of entities, relations, or combinations of relations that are novel to Athena, as indicated by a * in Table~\ref{table:kg_topics}.
-We only train with the S2s format since the results in Table~\ref{cecilia-pretty-table-10train} show that the S2S format is clearly better for Jurassic and there are no differences for GPT-Neo.
+We only use the S2s prompt format since the results in Table~\ref{cecilia-pretty-table-10prompt} show that the S2S format is clearly better for Jurassic and there are no differences for GPT-Neo.

 Since there are no reference utterances for the novel MRs, {\sc bleurt} scores cannot be calculated.
-Table~\ref{athena-unseen-human} provides the results of the human evaluation, which indicate stark differences between Athena-GPT-Neo and Athena-Jurassic, reflecting the reduced training data and the rareness of the KG relations in the novel MRs. The novel test MRs are also harder for both types of models, but the performance of Athena-GPT-Neo declines more sharply.
+Table~\ref{athena-unseen-human} provides the results of the human evaluation, which indicate stark differences between Athena-GPT-Neo and Athena-Jurassic, reflecting the reduction to 2-shot prompting, and the rareness of the KG relations in the novel MRs. The novel test MRs are also harder for both types of models, but the performance of Athena-GPT-Neo declines more sharply.
 Compare the mean coherence of 2.58 and semantic accuracy of 0.41 for Athena-GPT-Neo in Table~\ref{athena-unseen-human} to the mean coherence of 2.83 and semantic accuracy of 0.77 for Athena-GPT-Neo in Table~\ref{athena-topics-human}.
 Then compare the mean coherence of 2.80 and semantic accuracy of 0.72 for Athena-Jurassic in Table~\ref{athena-unseen-human}, to the mean coherence of 2.96 and a semantic accuracy of 0.89 for Athena-Jurassic in Table~\ref{athena-topics-human}.
 When testing with the novel MRs, Athena-GPT-Neo only adds questions 7\% of the time, but Athena-Jurassic maintains a higher level and adds questions 47\% of the time.
-When testing with the novel MRs, GPT-Neo hallucinates bad information in 12\% of turns, while Jurassic only does so in 4\% of turns.
+When testing with the novel MRs. GPT-Neo hallucinates bad information in 12\% of turns, while Jurassic only does so in 4\% of turns.
 This supports the claim by Lieber et al. that Jurassic should generalize better \cite{lieberetal21}.